 Buses per day

-Of the 8 bus that leave Amsterdam for London every day 1 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.
+Of the 2 buses that leave Amsterdam for London every day 1 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.

 Anyone who needs to travel between the capitals of the Netherlands and the UK will find that buses are a handy option.
 On weekdays, there should be between five and seven direct buses to London, as well as five to six at weekends.
 Journey times range from 10 hours to 12 hours 45 minutes and overnight journeys are usually available, arriving in London in time for breakfast.